MartinOravecSvK/BrisHack2024/README.md

 - **Backend**: Developed using the robust and versatile Python programming language.

 - **Frontend**: Powered by React to ensure a sleek, interactive, and user-friendly interface.
+Template courtesy of [Damian](https://github.com/damianstone/react-template).

 - **Data Handling**: Firebase is integrated for seamless data handling, ensuring efficient and secure processing of information.